IRS Levied My PayPal or Stripe Account – What to Do Next

 • Merchant accounts

-The IRS sends a Form 668–A to the payment platform, and they are legally required to freeze and remit the funds—just like a traditional bank levy.
+The IRS sends Form 668–A to the platform, and they are legally required to freeze and remit the funds — just like an IRS bank account levy in California.

 What Triggers a Digital Payment Levy?